Liskokuningas/databasemysqlexample/README.md

 });
 ....

 NOTE: A constructor is a special method in the class that is run when an instance of that class is created.
-If you are not sure what a constructor is have a look from the internet or from a book
+If you are not sure what a constructor is have a look from the internet or from a book.

 This code means that when the `Save` button is clicked it runs the code `Notification.show("Not implemented");`.
-We are going to replace showing of the notification if actually saving (or inserting) the employees information to the database.
+We are going to replace showing of the notification with actually saving (or inserting) the employees information to the database.
 Like this:

 ....
 save.addClickListener(e -> {